-Children who require intimate care are treated respectfully.
-For this reason, all staff who provide intimate care receive appropriate Safeguarding and Health and Safety training.
-All staff involved have been checked following the Disclosure & Barring Service (DBS) requirements.
+All staff who provide intimate care receive appropriate Safeguarding and Health and Safety training and must have a full DBS check with barred list information.
+All staff are also trained through engagement with the school policy (Intimate and personal care training is available but this is not a prerequisite for intimate care support).

 One child will be cared for by one adult where possible with a second adult alerted to the incident; please see below for situations where two adults will be present.

-There is careful communication with each child who requires assistance with intimate care in line with their preferred means of communication to discuss the child's needs and preferences.
-The needs and wishes of children and parents will be carefully considered alongside any possible constraints.
+There is careful communication with each child who requires assistance with intimate care, in line with their preferred means of communication, to discuss the child's needs and preferences.
+The needs and wishes of children and family will be carefully considered alongside any possible constraints.

 Ultimately, the child has the right to refuse intimate care - verbally or through displaying dysregulated behaviour - and staff members can in no way coerce or force intimate care procedures.
-If the child's intimate care needs cannot be met due to this, the parent/ carer will be called to support their child in the setting.
+If the child's intimate care needs cannot be met due to this, the families will be called to support their child in the setting.